Recursive properties of the characteristic polynomial of weighted lattices: A Critical Theorem for q -Polymatroids

 \begin{remark} A version of the Critical Theorem for $q$-polymatroids has been independently shown by Imamura and Shiromoto in \cite{imamura2023}.
-However, they require that the chosen subspace $U\leq E$ satisfies $U\cap U^\perp =\zero$.
-This difference is due to a different definition of $\M.U$ has the following characteristic polynomial
+However, they require that the chosen subspace $U\in \mL(E)$ satisfies $U\cap U^\perp =\zero$.
+This difference is due to a different definition of $\M.U$, which in their case has the following characteristic polynomial:

 We also point out that in case $U=E$ the two versions coincide.
-In particular, this means that if $C$ is a non-degenerate code then $\crit(\M[C])$ can be computed using either definitions. \end{remark}
+In particular, this means that if $C$ is a non-degenerate code then $\crit(\M[C])$ can be computed using either definition. \end{remark}